metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 Optional:

-- `analytics` (List of String) AnalyticsClaims are persistent volumes that encompass analytics storage associated with the analytics service.
-Analytics claims can only be used on server classes running the analytics service, and must be used in conjunction with the default claim.
-This field allows the analytics service to use different storage media (e.g. SSD), and scale horizontally, to improve performance of this service.
-This field references a volume claim template name as defined in 'spec.volumeClaimTemplates'.
+- `analytics` (List of String) AnalyticsClaims are persistent volumes that encompass analytics storage associatedwith the analytics service.
+Analytics claims can only be used on server classesrunning the analytics service, and must be used in conjunction with the default claim.This field allows the analytics service to use different storage media (e.g. SSD), andscale horizontally, to improve performance of this service.
+This field references a volumeclaim template name as defined in 'spec.volumeClaimTemplates'.
-- `data` (String) DataClaim is a persistent volume that encompasses key/value storage associated with the data service.
-The data claim can only be used on server classes running the data service, and must be used in conjunction with the default claim.
-This field allows the data service to use different storage media (e.g. SSD) to improve performance of this service.
-This field references a volume claim template name as defined in 'spec.volumeClaimTemplates'.
+- `data` (String) DataClaim is a persistent volume that encompasses key/value storage associatedwith the data service.
+The data claim can only be used on server classes runningthe data service, and must be used in conjunction with the default claim.
+Thisfield allows the data service to use different storage media (e.g. SSD) toimprove performance of this service.
+This field references a volumeclaim template name as defined in 'spec.volumeClaimTemplates'.
-- `default` (String) DefaultClaim is a persistent volume that encompasses all Couchbase persistent data, including document storage, indexes and logs.
-The default volume can be used with any server class.
-Use of the default claim allows the Operator to recover failed pods from the persistent volume far quicker than if the pod were using ephemeral storage.
-The default claim cannot be used at the same time as the logs claim within the same server class.
-This field references a volume claim template name as defined in 'spec.volumeClaimTemplates'.
+- `default` (String) DefaultClaim is a persistent volume that encompasses all Couchbase persistentdata, including document storage, indexes and logs.
+The default volume can beused with any server class.
+Use of the default claim allows the Operator torecover failed pods from the persistent volume far quicker than if the pod wereusing ephemeral storage.
+The default claim cannot be used at the same timeas the logs claim within the same server class.
+This field references a volumeclaim template name as defined in 'spec.volumeClaimTemplates'.
-- `index` (String) IndexClaim s a persistent volume that encompasses index storage associated with the index and search services.
-The index claim can only be used on server classes running the index or search services, and must be used in conjunction with the default claim.
-This field allows the index and/or search service to use different storage media (e.g. SSD) to improve performance of this service.
-This field references a volume claim template name as defined in 'spec.volumeClaimTemplates'.
-Whilst this references index primarily, note that the full text search (FTS) service also uses this same mount.
+- `index` (String) IndexClaim s a persistent volume that encompasses index storage associatedwith the index and search services.
+The index claim can only be used on server classes runningthe index or search services, and must be used in conjunction with the default claim.
+Thisfield allows the index and/or search service to use different storage media (e.g. SSD) toimprove performance of this service.
+This field references a volumeclaim template name as defined in 'spec.volumeClaimTemplates'.Whilst this references index primarily, note that the full text search (FTS) servicealso uses this same mount.
-- `logs` (String) LogsClaim is a persistent volume that encompasses only Couchbase server logs to aid with supporting the product.
-The logs claim can only be used on server classes running the following services: query, search & eventing.
-The logs claim cannot be used at the same time as the default claim within the same server class.
-This field references a volume claim template name as defined in 'spec.volumeClaimTemplates'.
-Whilst the logs claim can be used with the search service, the recommendation is to use the default claim for these.
-The reason for this is that a failure of these nodes will require indexes to be rebuilt and subsequent performance impact.
+- `logs` (String) LogsClaim is a persistent volume that encompasses only Couchbase server logs to aidwith supporting the product.
+The logs claim can only be used on server classes runningthe following services: query, search & eventing.
+The logs claim cannot be used at the sametime as the default claim within the same server class.
+This field references a volumeclaim template name as defined in 'spec.volumeClaimTemplates'.Whilst the logs claim can be used with the search service, the recommendation is to use thedefault claim for these.
+The reason for this is that a failure of these nodes will requireindexes to be rebuilt and subsequent performance impact.